gbdev/pandocs/src/Four_Player_Adapter.md

 When the DMG-07 is powered up it will begin operation by automatically sending out ping packets periodically on every port.
-In order to start receiving these ping packets a connected Game Boy should use external clock mode (bit 0 of [SC] set to 0) and request a transfer (bit 7 of [SC] set to 1).
+In order to start receiving these ping packets a connected Game Boy should use external clock mode (bit 0 of SC set to 0) and request a transfer (bit 7 of SC set to 1).

 All connected Game Boys will receive 4 bytes for each ping packet.
-Transfer of the 4 bytes is not spread evenly over the packet time period, instead transfer is clustered at the start followed by a much longer delay.
+Transfer of the 4 bytes is not spread evenly over the packet time period;
+instead, transfer is clustered at the start, followed by a much longer delay.

 The power-up timing for ping packets is as follows:
 - Serial Clock period: 15.95 microseconds (62.66 KHz)